arduino/docs-content/content/arduino-cloud/06.features/03.device-to-device/device-to-device.md

 ### Step 3: Program the first Thing

 Now, we also need to complete the sketch for our first Thing.
-First, let's head over to the **"Sketch"** tab in the Arduino IoT Cloud.
+First, let's head over to the **"Sketch"** tab in the Arduino Cloud.

 ![2Click on the "Sketch" tab to edit the sketch.](assets/device-to-device-img-04.png)